• Skip to main content

 South Australian women gained the vote in 1894 and three years later Catherine, by this time 69 stood as a candidate in the Federal Convention.

-She was excluded from all the main party’s lists but eventually made it on to a liberal organisation’s list of ’10 best men’ Women may have been given the vote but had she been elected she would not have been allowed to take her seat.
+She was excluded from all the main party’s lists but eventually made it onto a liberal organisation’s list of ’10 best men’ Women may have been given the vote but had she been elected she would not have been allowed to take her seat.
 She was placed 22 in a field of 33 candidates.

 Related content